Sket Dance

 Sket Dance (stylized in all caps) is a Japanese manga series written and illustrated by Kenta Shinohara.
-The manga follows the adventures of the Sket-dan, a high school club whose goal it is to help the students and teachers of Kaimei High School with their problems, as they do whatever it takes to help make their campus a better place.
+It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from July 2007 to July 2013, with its chapters collected in 32 tankōbon volumes.
+The series follows the adventures of the Sket-dan, a high school club whose goal it is to help the students and teachers of Kaimei High School with their problems, as they do whatever it takes to help make their campus a better place.
 The story is mainly told in the perspective of the Sket-dans three members: Bossun, the leader of the group; Himeko, the "muscle" and the only female in the group; and Switch, the otaku and the "brains" of the group.
-It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from July 2007 to July 2013, with its chapters collected in 32 tankōbon volumes.

 The manga was adapted into an anime television series produced by Tatsunoko Production, and was broadcast on TV Tokyo from April 2011 to September 2012, airing 77 episodes.
 In 2009, Sket Dance won the 55th annual Shogakukan Manga Award in the shōnen category.

 Synopsis

-The manga follows the shenanigans and day-to-day activities of the Sket-dan (スケット団, Suketto-dan), a high school club dedicated towards helping other people in the campus of Kaimei High School, whether teacher or student, with whatever request they have – completely free of charge.
+The series follows the shenanigans and day-to-day activities of the Sket-dan (スケット団, Suketto-dan) ("Sket Brigade" in the Animax broadcast), a high school club dedicated towards helping other people in the campus of Kaimei High School, whether teacher or student, with whatever request they have—completely free of charge.

-The club consists of three members: Bossun, the immature yet reliable "jack-of-all-trades" leader of the group; Himeko, the aggressive yet delicate "muscle" of the group who wields a hockey stick as her weapon; and Switch, the tech-savvy otaku and the "brains" of the group who only speaks through his laptop with speech synthesis software.
-Together as the Sket-dan, the trio take on requests from different kinds of individuals around their school, and no matter how big or small the request, no matter how mundane or absurd, the Sket-dan manage to always get the job done – all on a mission to improve the lives of the people in their high school.
+The club consists of three members: Bossun, leader of the group; Himeko, who wields a hockey stick as her weapon; and Switch, the tech-savvy otaku who only speaks through his laptop with speech synthesis software.
+Together as the Sket-dan, the trio take on requests from different kinds of individuals around their school the Sket-dan manage to always get the job done—all on a mission to improve the lives of the people in their high school.

 Media

 Manga

-Sket Dance is written and illustrated by Kenta Shinohara.
-A one-shot chapter was published in the Winter 2006 issue of Shueisha's Akamaru Jump and another one-shot was published in Shueisha's Weekly Shōnen Jump on August 28, 2006.
+Written and illustrated by Kenta Shinohara, Sket Dance was first published as a one-shot chapter in the Winter 2006 issue of Shueisha's Akamaru Jump, and another one-shot was published in Shueisha's Weekly Shōnen Jump on August 28, 2006.
 Sket Dance was later serialized for six years in Weekly Shōnen Jump from July 14, 2007, to July 8, 2013.
 Its 288 individual chapters were published in thirty-two tankōbon volumes published by Shueisha, released from November 2, 2007, to August 2, 2013.

 In June 2018, Shueisha announced a 16-volume bunkoban edition of the series.
 The first two volumes were released on June 18, 2018.
 The final bunkoban volume was released on January 18, 2019, and the complete 16-volume box set was released on August 8, 2019.
 In February 2023, Shinohara drew a crossover between Sket Dance, and his other series, Witch Watch.